What options exist for investors who want to invest in biotechnology? From stocks to ETFs, there are plenty of choices.

-From finding cures for disease to feeding future generations, there are many areas of day-to-day life that are influenced by biotechnology.
+From finding cures for diseases to feeding future generations, there are many areas of day-to-day life that are influenced by biotechnology.

-But how can investors invest in biotechnology?
-And what options exist in the biotechnology sector?
+But how can investors gain exposure to biotechnology?
+And what investing options exist in the sector?
 Here’s a brief overview of how to invest in biotechnology, from stocks to exchange-traded funds (ETFs).

 Invest in biotechnology: Stocks

 The main method of investing in the biotech sector is through stocks.
-As Investopedia explains, when investing in the biotech sector it’s important to understand that there is a difference between biotech companies and pharmaceutical companies.
+As Investopedia explains, when investing in the biotech sector it’s important to understand that there is a difference between a biotech company and a pharmaceutical company.

 “From a philosophical standpoint, biotechnology is a risk-taking enterprise, while the pharmaceutical industry is about managing and diversifying risk,” the publication notes, adding that biotech stocks tend to have insignificant revenue compared to pharmaceutical stocks.

-When investing in the biotech sector, investors should also pay attention to the US Food and Drug Administration (FDA), which requires that all companies in the sector establish a sufficient body of information to show that their drugs are safe and effective.
-That is generally accomplished in the clinical trial phase of product testing and is typically done over a series of three clinical trials.
+When investing in the biotech sector, investors should also pay attention to the US Food and Drug Administration (FDA), which requires that all companies in the sector establish sufficient bodies of information to show that their drugs are safe and effective.
+That is generally accomplished in the clinical trial phase of product testing and is typically done over a series of three clinical studies.

 Additionally, as with most other sectors, when investing in biotechnology stocks investors must decide on the level of risk they are willing to take.
-For instance, a large, established company with a multibillion dollar market cap is less likely to succumb to bad market conditions than a more speculative, newly listed company in the clinical trial phase.
+For instance, a large, established biotechnology company with a multibillion-dollar market cap is less likely to succumb to bad market conditions than a more speculative, newly listed company in the clinical trial phase.